 Today’s Hormone Horoscope

-Week One: Day 1 (first day of period) to Day 7
+Week 1: Day 1 (first day of period) to Day 7

-Week Three: Begins day after ovulation and lasts 8 days
+Week 3: Starts day after ovulation & lasts 8 days